Locations:

 How do I take care of myself?

-Like most forms of cancer, it can be stressful and exhausting to live with diffuse large B-cell lymphoma.
-It’s important that you do what you can to take care of yourself throughout your treatment for diffuse large B-cell lymphoma.
+It can be stressful and exhausting to live with any form of cancer, including diffuse large B-cell lymphoma.
+It’s important that you do what you can to take care of yourself throughout DLBCL treatment.
 Here are some suggestions:

 • Develop an exercise routine.
 Gentle exercise may help you cope with stress.